minhhh/minhhh.github.io/blog/content/2016-09-29-unity-singleton.md

 **Singleton configurability types**

 * Has customized parameters: This is a bit overlap with `Has dependencies` singletons.
 These singletons might: 1.
-Depends on parameters provided by another system, such as the FileSystem to load certian parameters from disk.
+Depend on parameters provided by another system, such as the FileSystem to load certian parameters from disk.
 OR 2.
 Need customized parameters or linked prefab.
 They might be in a prefab themselves such as a LevelManager.
 * No customized parameters: These singletons behave the same all the time.